Denoble/Loblaw-Digital-Android-Assigment/README.md

 # Loblaw-Digital-Android-Assigment

-Which explores display of items from Restful API on Recycler View, using navigation graph and passing data from one fragment to another using Navigation graph arguments.
-MVVM architecural design was explored as well
+Shows how to use coroutine, retrofit and moshi to make  Restful API call and display items on Recycler View.
+Navigation graph was used to for navigating between fragments and passing data from one fragment to another using Navigation graph arguments.
+MVVM architecural design was explored as welled